vannagrimaldo/A-B-Testing_BusinessAdvisingProject/README.md

 - **time_spent_on_the_page:** Time (in minutes) spent by the user on the landing page.
 - **converted:** Indicates whether the user became a subscriber of the news portal.
 - **language_preferred:** Language chosen by the user to view the landing page.

+## Skills Learned and Applied

+- **Exploratory Data Analysis (EDA):**
+  - Problem definition
+  - Data understanding
+  - Univariate and bivariate analysis
+  - Generating insights through data visualization

+- **Statistical Analysis:**
+  - Conducted A/B testing to compare user engagement between two landing page designs.

+- **Data Preprocessing:**
+  - Data cleaning
+  - Handling missing values
+  - Preparing datasets for analysis

+- **Hypothesis Testing:**
+  - Used statistical methods to test the significance of findings at a 5% significance level.

+- **Data Visualization:**
+  - Created visualizations to represent data trends and insights effectively.

+- **Reporting:**
+  - Compiled findings and presented results in a clear, actionable format.

+## Professor Feedback

+- The analysis was thorough and well-structured, demonstrating a solid understanding of A/B testing methodology.
+- Your insights from the data were well-articulated, and the recommendations provided were actionable.
+- Great job on the data visualization; it enhanced the clarity of your findings.
+- Consider expanding on the implications of your findings for E-News Express in future reports.